BatterieNguyen/Personal_Project/Supply_Chain_Design_and_Analysis/Chapter1.md

 Elements of customers service influenced by network structure:
 * Response time
-  > the time between when a customer places an order and receives delivery.
+  > The time between when a customer places an order and receives delivery.
 * Product variety
-  >
+  > The probability of having a product in stock when a customer order arrives.
 * Product avaiability
+  > include the ease with which the customer can place and receive their order
 * Customer experience
+  > The ability of the customer to track their order from placement to delivery.
 * Order visibility
+  > the ability of the customer to track their order from placement to delivery.
 * Returnability
+  > The ease with which a customer can return unsatisfactory merchandise and the ability of the network to handle such returns.

 Desired response time and number of facilities